KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Character Healing Effectiveness by 15%
+* 2-Piece Set Bonus: Increases Character Healing Effectiveness by 15%
-* 4 Piece Set Bonus: Using an Elemental Skill or Burst increases healing received by all party members by 20% for 10s.
+* 4-Piece Set Bonus: Using an Elemental Skill or Burst increases healing received by all party members by 20% for 10s.
 {% endtab %}

 {% tab title="Findings" %}